The Department of Health and Social Care (DHSC) has today (24/05/2022) granted the following list of price concessions:

 A. No. Reimbursement will be based on the prescribed strength and quantity (Please note that the ‘PC’ endorsement is not a sufficient endorsement in this situation).
 If contractors believe it is in the patients best interest to ‘double up’ to support patient care, contractors are advised to return the prescription to the prescriber so they can make a clinical decision and if necessary amend the prescription to ensure correct reimbursement.

 Q. I have been told by my wholesaler that a Part VIIIA licensed generic product is unavailable.
 There is not an alternative proprietary product available but a specials manufacturer can prepare this product for me.
-Can a price concession or NCSO be requested?
+Can a price concession be requested?

-A. No. The Department of Health’s view is that the prescription should be referred back to the prescriber so that they have the opportunity to prescribe an alternative licensed product and/or are aware of the changes in liability caused by an unlicensed product being given to the patient.
+A. No. The Department of Health and Social Care’s view is that the prescription should be referred back to the prescriber so that they have the opportunity to prescribe an alternative licensed product and/or are aware of the changes in liability caused by an unlicensed product being given to the patient.
 If the prescriber believes that the product should be specially manufactured, the prescription should be amended to specify “unlicensed special” within the product description.
 If the prescriber has stated the name of the specials manufacturer, the Pricing Authority will pay based on the endorsed invoice price for the specially manufactured product rather than the Drug Tariff Price.
 Remember that if the prescriber makes a hand written amendment or includes additional product information that does not appear in the product description (i.e. to provide a certain brand), the prescription must be included in the red separator.

 Q. I have received a prescription for a Part VIIIB unlicensed medicine but cannot obtain it at the Part VIIIB price, what should I do?

 A. Unless there are exceptional circumstances pharmacy contractors should be able to purchase the products in Part VIIIB at or below the Drug Tariff price.
-Pharmacy contractors will need to ensure they have considered a range of suppliers and where they are still having difficulties, pharmacy contractors should contact PSNC who will then be able to investigate the situation and apply to the DH for a price concession or NCSO if appropriate.
+Pharmacy contractors will need to ensure they have considered a range of suppliers and where they are still having difficulties, pharmacy contractors should contact PSNC who will then be able to investigate the situation and apply to the DHSC for a price concession if appropriate.

 What is NCSO status?